gost-engine/engine/INSTALL.md

 instance:

     $ cmake -DOPENSSL_ROOT_DIR=/PATH/TO/OPENSSL/ ..

+Building against OpenSSL 3.0 requires openssl detection module (FindOpenSSL.cmake) from CMake 3.18 or higher.
+More earlier versions may have problems with it.

 If you use Visual Studio, you can also set `CMAKE_INSTALL_PREFIX` variable to set install path, like this: